0xPolygon/polygon-docs/docs/pos/operate-node/validator/staking-faq.md

   <p>Your browser does not support the video element.</p>
 </video>

-### I want to Withdraw Rewards but I am unable to.
+### I want to withdraw rewards but I am unable to.

 You would need to have a minimum of **2 Matic** to withdraw rewards.